-When you are in an accident, it is perfectly natural to be unsure of what to do.
+When you are in a car accident, it is perfectly natural to be unsure of what to do.
 The entire process of getting into a wreck is overwhelming and traumatic, leaving most people without a clear head.
 For this reason, I always recommend calling me immediately, since doing so allows me to give advice regarding every aspect of the process, including what to do for medical care.
 Here are answers to a few questions I regularly receive on this issue:

 Should I go to the ER?